2025 Capital Jewish Museum shooting: Domestic

 The organizer of the event called the suspect evil and said he looked distraught.
 U.S. President Donald Trump condemned the acts via a post on Truth Social shortly after the shooting, stating: "These horrible DC killings, based obviously on antisemitism, must end, NOW!".
 He added that "Hatred and Radicalism have no place in the USA."
 U.S. Secretary of Homeland Security Kristi Noem and U.S. Attorney General Pam Bondi vowed to prosecute the suspect.

 U.S. Senate Minority Leader Chuck Schumer denounced the killings, as did Washington D.C.
 Mayor Muriel Bowser.
 Speaker of the U.S. House of Representatives Mike Johnson also condemned the shooting, calling it a "horrific attack, obviously an antisemitic attack".
-Pro-Palestinian politicians such as Alexandria Ocasio-Cortez, Rashida Tlaib, and Zohran Mamdani condemned the shooting, but some online celebrated it and compared Rodriguez to Luigi Mangione.
+Other politicians also condemned the shooting such as Alexandria Ocasio-Cortez, Rashida Tlaib, and Zohran Mamdani.

+Some online social media accounts celebrated the shooting with one comparing Rodriguez to Luigi Mangione.
+An account on TikTok belonging to prominent social media influencer Guy Christensen said he refused to condemn the murder of "Zionists officials" and told his followers that "I want to urge you first to support Elias' actions".

 International

+Yechiel Leiter, Israeli ambassador to the United States, described the murders as part of the eighth front in Israel's war, what he called "The war to demonize, delegitimize and to eradicate the right of the state of Israel to exist".
 Israeli ambassador to the United Nations Danny Danon called the killings "anti-Semitic terrorism".
 In a post on X (formerly Twitter), Israeli President Isaac Herzog wrote that Israel and the U.S. "will stand united in defense of our people and our shared values.
 Terror and hate will not break us."
 Israeli Prime Minister Benjamin Netanyahu condemned the attack.
 He said that he ordered strengthened security at Israeli embassies worldwide.
 Other nations and groups to condemn the killings included the European Union, France, Germany, India, Italy, the United Arab Emirates, and the United Kingdom.